East and West face off over Ukraine's Crimea

 By Alessandra Prentice

-SIMFEROPOL, Ukraine Waving the Russian flag and chanting "Russia!
+SIMFEROPOL, Ukraine, Feb 27 Waving the Russian flag and chanting "Russia!
 Russia!", protesters in Crimea have become the last major bastion of resistance to Ukraine's new rulers.

 President Viktor Yanukovich's overthrow on Saturday has been accepted across the vast country, even in his power base in the Russian-speaking regions of eastern Ukraine.